Practical information about New Zealand

 Prior to your departure, you can download our App here to find your travel documents and your contact details for TourCompass and our local partners in New Zealand.

-Please ensure that you read your travel documents carefully and arrive at the specified meeting points at the arranged times.
+Make sure you thoroughly read through the travel documents and arrive at the specified meeting points on time.

 We also recommend downloading the WhatsApp app to your smartphone and adding the phone numbers of our local partner.
 This way, you can send messages and make calls to them for free while connected to Wi-Fi.